emca-it/Energy-Log-Server-6.x/19-00-00-Upgrades/19-00-00-Upgrades.md

 # Upgrades #
-## Manual update of Energy Log Server from version 6.1.1 to 6.1.2 ##
+## Manual update of Energy Logserver from version 6.1.1 to 6.1.2 ##

-The Energy Log Server Log Anlytics 6.1.1 update should be done by copying new versions of files to the appropriate directories.
+The Energy Logserver Log Anlytics 6.1.1 update should be done by copying new versions of files to the appropriate directories.
 The source installation directory is: /root/pkg_6.1.2*

 ### Data node update ###

-1. Go to installation directory that contain Energy Log Server 6.1.2 files:
+1. Go to installation directory that contain Energy Logserver 6.1.2 files:

 		cd /root/pkg_6.1.2